 This board was created to run our newly registered non-profit, RISE Scholars.
 We are a working, volunteer board that is thrilled to be able to coordinate the efforts of this amazing group.
 There are many more people that lead efforts in addition to the board and without them these programs would not thrive.

-Michele Huff, Board President
+Michele Huff, Co-President

 Michele began her career as a CPA with KPMG in San Francisco.
 Always interested in teaching, she spent a few years as an adjunct accounting professor at Golden Gate University in San Francisco.
-Her most fulfilling years were spent raising her 4 daughters with her husband, George.
+Her most fulfilling years were spent raising her four daughters with her husband, George.
 Their education was a primary focus.

 When her girls were old enough, she began taking them to an orphanage in Mexico.
 As a family, over several years, they worked at the orphanage, created relationships in the community, and built two homes for families they became involved with.

 Looking to bring this energy to something local, Michele became involved with Hamilton School through Marin Covenant Church.
-In 2014, along with her Sister-in-law, she was asked to help start a mentor program.
-Prior to COVID-19 the mentor program was thriving with over 120 mentors meeting once a week with their students.
+In 2014, along with her sister-in-law, she was asked to help start a mentor program.
+Prior to COVID-19, the mentor program was thriving with over 120 mentors meeting once a week with their students.
 Soon after, it became apparent that the students at Hamilton School lacked the same opportunities as their peers in Marin County and together with others, began to address the issue and put together the framework of what would become RISE Scholars, Inc.

-She is thrilled to be a part of this incredible board and the generous community that volunteer and support the work at Hamilton School.
+Michele is thrilled to be a part of this incredible board and the generous community that volunteer and support the work at Hamilton School.
 She is looking forward to being back on campus and working with the students!

 A native to Marin County, growing up in a single parent home I learned early on how hard that can be for a family.
 My mom was an extremely hard worker and struggled daily to provide for her 3 kids.
 As a result of watching how difficult this was for my mom, I have always had a desire to serve in my own community in a way that is meaningful.